kubedb/docs/docs/guides/redis/failover/guide.md

 Here,

 - `spec.mode: Cluster` tells the operator to deploy Redis in Cluster mode instead of standalone or Sentinel mode.
 - `spec.cluster.shards` — number of shards.
-Each shard independently owns a subset of the 16384 hash slots.
+Each shard independently owns a subset of the cluster's hash slots.
 - `spec.cluster.replicas` — number of replicas per shard.
-With `1`, each shard has exactly one master and one replica (no spare to fail over to if you lose both pods of a shard at once — see Case 4 below).
+With `2`, each shard has exactly one master and one replica (no spare to fail over to if you lose both pods of a shard at once — see Case 4 below).
 - `spec.storage` specifies the StorageClass of the PVC dynamically allocated for each pod.

 KubeDB operator watches for `Redis` objects using the Kubernetes API.
 When one is created, the operator